iterative/ldb-resources/_README_draft.md

 pip install 'ldb-alpha[clip-plugin,resnet-plugin]'
 ```

 ### How LDB works

 LDB indexes immutable storage locations and notes all unique data objects along with their associated annotations (if present).
 This index can then be queried to construct datasets that work like collections of sparse pointers into the storage.
 Note that LDB does not save data objects internally, and relies on persistent storage locations to serve data objects in the future.
+This means it is safe to give LDB access to storage as it never needs privileges to erase or modify data objects.

 ![ldb-intro](images/ldb-struct.png)